HoduRe/Warp-Syndrome/docs/index.md

   * K/Right Mouse Button: Teleports to the grenade
   * L/Middle Mouse Button: Makes the thrown grenade disappear
   * W/Space (while sliding on a wall): wall-jump

+### Console Commands

+* "quit": quits the game
+* "list": displays a list of all the avaliable commands
+* "map" <map_name>: loads the map with the given name
+* "fps": shows the current fps cap
+* "fps" <n_fps>: changes the cap of fps of the game to the given amount with a range between 30-120 fps
+* "god_mode": toggles god mode
+* "god_mode" <"on">: activates god mode
+* "god_mode" <"off">: disables god mode
+* "save": saves the current state of the game
+* "load":loads the current state of the game

 ## Credits
 Credits to various artists who put their creations at public use:
 <ul>